Lesson 4 of 757% Complete

 Practice Position Sizing on Demo

 Open a free demo account and experiment with different lot sizes, leverage ratios, and margin scenarios.
 See how 0.01 Micro Lot vs. 1.00 Standard Lot affects risk.
 Monitor Margin Level in real-time.
-Build the muscle memory that prevents account destruction.
+Build the muscle memory that prevents significant equity loss.

 POPULAR